OwenPotent/utilia/README.md

 # discord-utils
  An NPM package for you to use on your Discord Bot or Javascript projects!
+This is still however in development and countless of errors have been encountered, if you wish to help me add features, make a pull request at the github page!

  ## Getting started